yschroeder/face-shield/quality_control.md

 Welcome to the quality control section!
 You being here indicates that you actually care about what you print.
 Congratulations!

+**ATTENTION: THESE TESTS ONLY APPLY TO THE `v18` SHIELD!
+OTHER VERSIONS ARE LESS FLEXIBLE AND WILL POSSIBLY BREAK EARLIER!**

 ## What your part should look like

 Actually, we can't really tell you what your printed part needs to withstand.
 We can only show you what our parts withstand.
-If your part breaks earlier, this does not automatically mean it is bad, but it is not as good as it could be!
-Our part in the pictures is made from PETG, so if your part is from another material your results might be different.
+If your part breaks earlier, this does not automatically mean it is bad, but it is not as good as it could be! **Our part in the pictures is made from PETG, so if your part is from another material your results might be different.**

 To check your part, bend it the following ways, **during bending it should not crack at all!**